Discover 4 Breathing Techniques to Fight Stress

 After all, breathing well means living well.

-We’ll teach you about four techniques that can help.
+We’ll teach you about four breathing techniques that can help.

-Squared breathing, also known as “samavriti pranayama,” is the simplest technique of all.
+Square breathing, also known as four-square breathing, or “samavriti pranayama”, is the simplest technique of all.

 Here’s how to do it.